Sidney Moncrief: Coaching career

-Arkansas–Little Rock (1999–2000)

 Moncrief was the head coach at the University of Arkansas-Little Rock for one season, 1999–2000.
 The Trojans finished with a record of 4 wins and 24 losses.

-Fort Worth Flyers (2006–2007)

 In 2006, Moncrief returned to basketball as the head coach of the Fort Worth Flyers, a professional basketball team in the NBA D-League.

-Golden State Warriors (2007–2008)

 He rejoined the NBA in October 2007 when he became the shooting coach for the Golden State Warriors.

-Beijing Ducks (2009–2010)

 He rejoined the CBA in January 2009 when he became the assistant coach for the Beijing Ducks.

-Milwaukee Bucks (2011-2013)

 In 2011, he returned to the Milwaukee Bucks as an assistant coach.

 Broadcasting career

 It was announced in July 2013 that Moncrief would analyze and commentate Bucks games for FSN Wisconsin.